-Chris Miller says that any an appurtenance to the land, such as fences, corrals, barns and other outbuildings are typically included in the appraisal of the property and in the purchase.
-Although not typically used in the appraisal, sometimes equipment and machinery is included in the sale as well.
+Chris Miller says that any appurtenance to the land, such as fences, corrals, barns, and other outbuildings is typically included in the appraisal of the property and in the purchase.
+Although not typically used in the appraisal, sometimes equipment and machinery are included in the sale as well.
 Consider this aspect before you buy a farm.

 Financing Your Farm

-The Federal Agricultural Mortgage Corporation (Farmer Mac) is the largest source of source of secondary agricultural loans.
+The Federal Agricultural Mortgage Corporation (Farmer Mac) is the largest source of secondary agricultural loans.
 While not a direct lender, Farmer Mac also purchases the guaranteed portion of USDA loans.

 To qualify for a Farmer Mac I Farm and Ranch Program loan, the land must be used as security, the loan can’t exceed the program’s maximum loan amount, the property must meet certain appraisal criteria and the borrower must be credit-worthy.
 You’ll find the requirements on Farmer Mac’s website.